 Funding agencies are increasingly restricting the number of applications that institutions can submit in response to certain funding opportunities.
-UB has procedures for selecting proposals submitted to limited submission opportunities (LSO).
+So UB has established procedures to select proposals for these limited submission opportunities (LSO).

-The Office of the Vice President for Research and Economic Development (OVPRED) oversees the selection process in order to select proposals that have the best chance of winning an award.
-A selection process is critical since funding agencies sponsoring LSOs could reject all UB applications if the university submits more than the specified number of applications.
+The VPRED oversees the process to select proposals that have the best chance of winning an award.
+This is critical since funding agencies sponsoring LSOs could reject all UB applications if the university submits more than the specified number of applications.

 The OVPRED announces many LSOs to the campus community by listing internal competitions at Limited Submission Opportunities on the website and emailing notices to appropriate deans, department chairs, center directors and faculty.